KoryNunn/scroll-into-view/README.md

         return target.self === target;
     },

-    cancellable: true // default is true, set to false to prevent users from cancelling the scroll with a touch or mousewheel
+    cancellable: true, // default is true, set to false to prevent users from cancelling the scroll with a touch or mousewheel

+    maxSynchronousAlignments: 3 // default is 3.
+Maximum number of times to try and align elements synchronously before completing.

 });
 ```